Renew. Energy Environ. Sustain.

 We would like to express gratitude to Thomas Wagner from LOT-Quantum Design GmbH for technical support on Ellipsometry.

-- T. Boström, Solution-chemically derived spectrally selective solar absorbers (Uppsala University, Uppsala, 2006) (In the text)
+- T. Boström, Solution-chemically derived spectrally selective solar absorbers (Uppsala University, Uppsala, 2006) [Google Scholar]

-- ISO 22975-3, Solar energy-collector components and materials – Part 3: absorber surface durability (International Organization for Standardization, Switzerland, 2014) (In the text)
+- ISO 22975-3, Solar energy-collector components and materials – Part 3: absorber surface durability (International Organization for Standardization, Switzerland, 2014) [Google Scholar]

 Cite this article as: Zhonghua Chen, Tobias Boström, Anti-reflection coated spectrally selective carbon nanotube solar absorbers, Renew.
 Energy Environ.
 Sustain.
 1, 2 (2016)